Second Italo-Ethiopian War

 On 3 October 1935, two hundred thousand soldiers of the Italian Army commanded by Marshal Emilio De Bono attacked from Eritrea (then an Italian colonial possession) without prior declaration of war.
 At the same time a minor force under General Rodolfo Graziani attacked from Italian Somalia.
 On 6 October, Adwa was conquered, a symbolic place for the Italian army because of the defeat at the Battle of Adwa by the Ethiopian army during the First Italo-Ethiopian War.
-On 15 October, Italian troops seized Aksum, and an obelisk adorning the city was torn from its site and sent to Rome to be placed symbolically in front of the building of the Ministry of Colonies created by the Fascist regime.
+On 15 October, Italian troops seized Aksum, and an obelisk adorning the city was torn from its site and sent to Rome to be placed symbolically in front of the building of the Ministry of Colonies.

-Exasperated by De Bono's slow and cautious progress, Italian Prime Minister Benito Mussolini replaced him with General Pietro Badoglio.
+Exasperated by De Bono's slow and cautious progress, Italian prime minister Benito Mussolini replaced him with General Pietro Badoglio.
 Ethiopian forces attacked the newly arrived invading army and launched a counterattack in December 1935, but their poorly armed forces could not resist for long against the modern weapons of the Italians.
 Even the communications service of the Ethiopian forces depended on foot messengers, as they did not have radio.
-This was enough for the Italians to impose a narrow fence on Ethiopian detachments to leave them unaware of the movements of their own army.
+It was enough for the Italians to impose a narrow fence on Ethiopian detachments to leave them unaware of the movements of their own army.
 Nazi Germany sent arms and munitions to Ethiopia because it was frustrated over Italian objections to its attempts to integrate Austria.
 This prolonged the war and sapped Italian resources.
-It would soon lead to Italy's greater economic dependence on Germany and less interventionist policy on Austria, clearing the path for Hitler's Anschluss.
+It would soon lead to Italy's greater economic dependence on Germany and less interventionist policy on Austria, clearing the path for Adolf Hitler's Anschluss.